 Boosting may refer to any of the following:

 1. In general, to boost a computer refers to the act of increasing its performance, usually by upgrading its hardware.
-For example, you can often boost the performance of a computer by replacing a traditional hard drive with an SSD.
+For example, you can often boost the computer's performance by replacing a traditional hard drive with an SSD.

-2. The term "boost" may also refer to Intel Turbo Boost technology, which can temporarily increase the frequency of a CPU when the demands of a task rises above a certain threshold.
+2. The term "boost" may also refer to Intel Turbo Boost technology.
+Intel Turbo Boost can temporarily increase the frequency of a CPU when the demands of a task rise above a certain threshold.
 Intel Turbo Boost is available on Intel Core i5, Core i7, Core i9, and Xeon families of processors.
-For instance, the Intel i9-7890XE processor has a base frequency of 2.60 GHz, but when a demanding task is running, the CPU frequency may increase up to a maximum of 4.20 GHz.
+For instance, the Intel i9-7890XE processor has a base frequency of 2.60 GHz.
+But when a demanding task is running, the CPU frequency may increase up to a maximum of 4.20 GHz.

 3. In competitive video gaming and e-sports, boosting is the unethical practice of artificially inflating the competitive rank of a low-ranked player.
-Boosting is often performed by a higher-ranked player, who agrees to play on a lower-ranked account to join the lower-ranked player's team in exchange for a payment.
-Boosting is against the terms of service of most video games, and may result in a temporary or permanent ban for both players if discovered.
-The adjective "boosted" may also be used in a game's chat or voice comms as an insult, to imply that a player does not have requisite skill for their matchmaking rank.
+Boosting is often performed by a higher-ranked player who agrees to play on a lower-ranked account to join the lower-ranked player's team in exchange for a payment.
+This type of boosting is against the terms of service of most video games, and may result in a temporary or permanent ban.
+The adjective "boosted" may also be used as an insult, implying that a player does not have the requisite skill for their matchmaking rank.
 For example, after failing to execute a play, a player might say, "Wow.
 I am so boosted."

-4. In video games, boosting may also refer to the jumping on top of another standing or crouching player for the purpose of looking or jumping over tall objects or high terrain.
-Depending on the game, this may be considered cheating, or merely a clever manipulation of the game physics and level design.
+4. In video games, boosting may also refer to one player jumping on top of another to look or jump over tall objects or high terrain.
+Depending on the game, this may be considered cheating or merely a clever manipulation of the game's physics and level design.